bawmedical/clinical-calculation-api/README.md

 ### About Open Health Hub CIC
 * Open Health Hub CIC is a non-profit organisation which is dedicated to promoting open source in healthcare, and developing open source healthcare applications, tools, and knowledgebase.
 * We are incorporated in the UK as a Community Interest Company number 08266350
 * Join us at our forum https://www.openhealthhub.org/

+## License
+* GNU Affero GPL v3 license